apache/sling-old-svn-mirror/launchpad/webapp/README.txt

 	 curl -D - -Ftitle=something http://admin:admin@localhost:8888/testing/this

-Then, http://admin:admin@localhost:8888/testing/this should display a default HTML representation, including the value of the "title" property.
+Then, http://admin:admin@localhost:8888/testing/this.html should display a default HTML representation, including the value of the "title" property.

-Add a txt or json extension to see other output formats.
+Use a txt or json extension instead of html to see other output formats.

 For more info see the Sling website at http://incubator.apache.org/sling, and the "Sling in 15 minutes" tutorial